hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 The main benefit of the Trinsic approach to storing resources is a good abstraction layer, documentation, REST API and a variety of supported programming languages in SDKs for dealing with underlying resources.

-### Atala PRISM solution #1 (W3C with dynamic resource resolution)
+### Solution #1 (W3C with dynamic resource resolution)

-Atala PRISM solution for storing the resources linked to the DID depends on two decisions that are described in the Context and Problem Statement:
+The solution for storing the resources linked to the DID depends on two decisions that are described in the Context and Problem Statement:

 - where the resource is stored
 - how the resource is discovered and fetched

-Taking into account the advantages and disadvantages of the existing solutions the decision about the solution for the Atala PRISM platform might be the following:
+Taking into account the advantages and disadvantages of the existing solutions the decision about the solution for the Identus platform might be the following:

 -the resource is linked to the DID by convention specified in the W3C specification, so specifying the resource in the DID URL and defining the service endpoint that exposes the resource allows to discover and fetch the resource using the Universal Resolver
-- as an option, the same resource can be discovered and fetched by the PRISM platform backend and SDK without loading the Universal resolver
+- as an option, the same resource can be discovered and fetched by the Identus platform backend and SDK without loading the Universal resolver
 - the resource integrity must be guaranteed by one of the following options:
 	- by signing the payload with one of the DID's keys or
 	- by publishing the resource metadata that contains the information about the resource (id, type, name, media type, hash) on-chain or
 	- for the resource that is less than the blockchain limitation (up to 64KB) by publishing the resource together with the hash, and/or signature
 - the resource can be stored in the cloud storage - PostgreSQL database - for indexing and lookup API

-As the Atala PRISM platform can leverage the Cardano blockchain and there is a strong requirement for longevity and security - the resource together with the signature and/or hash must be stored in the Cardano blockchain.
+As the Identus platform can leverage the Cardano blockchain and there is a strong requirement for longevity and security - the resource together with the signature and/or hash must be stored in the Cardano blockchain.

 An example of this solution will be the following (concerning the current infrastructure and services):